anna-dor-plumsail/documents-docs/source/flow/how-tos/sharepoint/how-to-share-SharePoint-documents.rst

 .. image:: ../../../_static/img/flow/how-tos/documents-library-create-a-flow.jpg
     :alt: Create a flow

-Then we pick Complete a custom action for the selected item template in the list of template on the right:
+Then we pick *Complete a custom action for the selected item* template in the list of template on the right:

 .. image:: ../../../_static/img/flow/how-tos/Complete-a-custom-action-for-the-selected-item.jpg
     :alt: Choosing a template

-We proceed to Compling a custom action for the selected item and simply Invite External User to SharePoint actions from Plumasail SP connector to the flow:
+We proceed to *Compling a custom action for the selected item* and simply *Invite External User to SharePoint actions* from `Plumasail SP <https://plumsail.com/actions/sharepoint/>`_ connector to the flow:

 .. image:: ../../../_static/img/flow/how-tos/invite-user-to-an-item.jpg
     :alt: Completed flow

-We set up the Target field as Item, fill in the Library Name, pick ID variable from Get Items section on the right side to fill in the Item ID field and Email variable to fill in the Email Addresses field.
+We set up the Target field as **Item**, fill in the Library Name, pick **ID** variable from Get Items section on the right side to fill in the Item ID field and **Email** variable to fill in the Email Addresses field.

 The flow is ready.
 To start it on a particular document go to the library, select a document, click Flow, pick and run the flow.